misua/canary-template/README.md

 # Gateway API implementation in GKE
-### Purpose of this is to use gw api, to replace ingress + svc mesh, to provision and use 1 load balancer for all environments, Live,dev and canary, saving load balancer costs
+### Purpose of this is to use GW Api, to replace ingress + svc mesh, to provision and use 1 load balancer for all environments, Live,dev and canary,(and exposing lots of svcs/APIs) saving huge load balancer costs

   - (can be used in aws,azure too)
   - gateway api is a "standard" core feature for k8s - https://gateway-api.sigs.k8s.io/